Setting limits on blazar-boosted dark matter with xenon-based detectors: Blazar and dark matter at source

 \subsection{Selection of blazar-boosting source}

 In 2013, the IceCube Neutrino Observatory~\cite{icecubewebsite} detected the first high-energy astrophysical neutrino with energies exceeding \SI{1}{PeV}~\cite{IceCube_2013}.
 Since then, it has compiled a growing list of such events (see Ref.~\cite{Icecat1} and references therein).
-Yet, so far, only the Galactic plane~\cite{icecube2023observation} (at 4.5 $\sigma$), and two astronomical objects have been associated with high-energy neutrinos detected by IceCube with a significance greater than $\sim 3\,\sigma$: the blazar \txsname~ at $z=0.3365$ (at the 3--3.5\,$\sigma$ level~ \cite{IceCube1, IceCube2}) and the local Seyfert 2 galaxy NGC\,1068 at $z = 0.004$ (at the $4.2\,\sigma$ level~ \cite{IceCube:2022der, GP_2021}).
+Yet, so far, only the Galactic plane~\cite{icecube2023observation} (at 4.5 $\sigma$), and two astronomical objects have been associated with high-energy neutrinos detected by IceCube with a significance greater than $\sim 3\,\sigma$: the blazar \txsname~ at $z=0.3365$ (at the 3--3.5\,$\sigma$ level~ \cite{IceCube1, IceCube2}, although more recent observations are consistent with a [not significantly] higher p-value~\cite{IceCube_ICRC_2024}) and the local Seyfert 2 galaxy NGC\,1068 at $z = 0.004$ (at the $4.2\,\sigma$ level~ \cite{IceCube:2022der, padovani2024high}).
+Many more lower-level associations between blazars and IceCube neutrinos have been suggested in the literature (e.g., \cite{GP_2021,IceCube_2021,Sahakyan_2023} and references therein), which is consistent with a scenario where the contribution of the whole blazar class to the IceCube signal is not dominant but still relevant (e.g., Ref.~\cite{Bellenghi_2023}).

 In this paper, we focus on \txsname, the only blazar associated with high-energy neutrinos detected by IceCube, which provides robust evidence of high-energy protons in its jet.
 Additionally, \txsname~ is among the brightest and best-modeled blazars, providing reliable observational constraints for our calculations.